Why Did Café del Mar in Cartagena Close and What Replaced It?

 However, digging through the actual final court order to close Café del Mar, I found a pretty juicy nugget buried in the section that covers the history of the case.

-Apparently, in earlier proceedings Café del Mar’s lawyers alleged the suit was filed as a result of a personal grievance between García and Kreill, who had a dispute over a terrace in a building they both lived in.
-They alleged that García didn’t care about the supposed violations of the contract or public access to the space, but that this was simply a personal vendetta to get the business shuttered or taken away from Kreill.
+Café del Mar’s lawyers alleged that García didn’t care about the supposed violations of the contract or public access to the space at all, but that this was simply a personal vendetta to get the business shuttered or taken away from Kreill.

 Yes, I promise I’m being serious!

-You can consult point 10.1 on page 6 of the order here to read this allegation.
 This dissenting opinion from one of the members of the Consejo del Estado also basically argues against the opinion due to the argument that the origin of the suit was simply to find an excuse to negatively affect Kreill, not an authentic complaint about the use of public space by Café del Mar.

-In fact, García actually withdrew his complaint in 2016, but because he filed it under a mechanism that allows for individuals to sue in the public interest (García as plaintiff was designated an “actor popular”), the case continued.
+However, because he filed it under a mechanism that allows for individuals to sue in the public interest (García as plaintiff was designated an “actor popular”), the case continued.

 Café del Mar and the Cartagena municipal government appealed this decision.